versx/ChuckDeviceController/docs/plugin-system/api.md

 ##### Summary

-Gets a list of all registered custom job controller instance types.
+Gets a dictionary of all registered custom job controller instance types.

 <a name='P-ChuckDeviceController-Plugin-IJobControllerServiceHost-Devices'></a>
 ### Devices `property`